torchgan/torchgan/README.md

 ### Contributing

 We appreciate all contributions.
 If you are planning to contribute bug-fixes, please do so without any further discussion.
 If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
 For more detailed guidelines head over to the official documentation.

-### Tutorials

-The `examples` directory contain a set of tutorials to get you started with torchgan.
-Some of these notebooks are available on Google Colab (*they are linked in the tutorials themselves*).
-Additionally, these tutorials can be tried out using the binder link provided.

 ### Contributors